amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 now! 𝟙 ## print the current time
 ```

 The type `Unit → IO Unit` of the function `now!` means that the function takes an argument of the type `Unit` and returns a value of the type `IO Unit`.
-The [`Unit`](https://en.wikipedia.org/wiki/Unit_type) type has only one occupant, the unit value `𝟙`.
+The [`Unit`](https://en.wikipedia.org/wiki/Unit_type) type (sometimes referred to as $⊤$ type) has only one inhabitant, the unit value `𝟙`.
 That is, `𝟙 : Unit`.
 In Haskell, both the unit type and the unit value are written as `()`.
 This works, because Haskell's simple type system segregates types from values.
 Since our dependent type system melds types and values, we must necessarily employ different names for those concepts.
 The unit value cannot be manipulated.
 That is, it cannot be used to perform meaningful computation.
 Its only use is to cause side effects.
 The return type `IO Unit`—the `IO` type parameterised with the `Unit` type—represents an I/O side effect.
 Thus, the type expression `Unit → IO Unit` indicates that the function `now!` takes no meaningful argument and it does not return a useful value.
 It only causes an I/O side effect, which in this case is to print today's date to the console.
 A function, like `now!`, that takes the unit value `𝟙` as the argument is invoked thus: `now! 𝟙`.
 The unit value `𝟙` is defined in the standard library.

 Like in Haskell, our new language has the type `Void`.
-By definition, this type has no value inhabitants.
+By definition, the `Void` type (sometimes referred to as $⊥$ type) has no value inhabitants.
 As such, there is no such value as `𝟘 : Void`.
 The function `absurd`, which represents [*ex falso quodlibet*](https://en.wikipedia.org/wiki/Principle_of_explosion), has the following type.

 ```
 absurd : Void → 𝛼